-- 4.22 Due Process; Notice; Hearings; Appeals The Tribal Gaming Commission shall ensure due process by providing notice and a hearing, if it is to utilize any of its enforcement capabilities in the administration of its powers and duties hereunder. - 4.22.1 Patron Dispute Resolution In the event of a patron dispute, a licensee must notify the patron of his/her right to contact the Commission regarding the dispute. - 4.22.2 No Hearing, Voluntary Resolution Whenever it shall appear to the satisfaction of the Tribal Gaming Commission that all of the interested parties involved in any proposed hearing have agreed concerning the matter at hand, the Tribal Gaming Commission may dismiss the issue without a hearing. - 4.22.3 Notice of Hearing The Tribal Gaming Commission shall, within 5 days after the event, giving rise to the concern, provide a written notice setting forth with specificity, the issues to be resolved. - 4.22.4 Hearing The Tribal Gaming Commission shall, within 5 days after the notice of hearing, provide the affected parties the right to present oral or written testimony to all people interested therein as determined by the Tribal Gaming Commission. - 4.22.5 Examiner The Tribal Gaming Commission shall act as examiner for the purpose of holding any hearing, or the Tribal Gaming Commission may appoint a Person qualified in the law or possessing knowledge or expertise in the subject matter of the hearing to act as examiner for the purpose of holding any hearing.
-Any such appointment shall constitute a delegation to such examiner of the powers of the Tribal Gaming Commission under this Code with respect to any such hearing. - 4.22.6 Decision The Examiner shall render a written opinion within 48 hours of the hearing. - 4.22.7 Appeals Affected parties may appeal a Tribal Gaming Commission determination by filing a written appeal to the General Council within thirty (30) days of the Tribal Gaming Commission's or Examiner's final decision.
+4.22 Due Process; Notice; Hearings; Appeals The Tribal Gaming Commission shall ensure due process by providing notice and a hearing, if it is to utilize any of its enforcement capabilities in the administration of its powers and duties hereunder.

+- 4.22.1 Patron Dispute Resolution In the event of a patron dispute, the provisions of Section 10 regarding due process apply. - 4.22.2 No Hearing, Voluntary Resolution Whenever it shall appear to the satisfaction of the Tribal Gaming Commission that all of the interested parties involved in any proposed hearing have resolved the matter at hand, the Tribal Gaming Commission may dismiss the issue without a hearing - 4.22.3 Notice of Hearing The Tribal Gaming Commission shall, within fifteen (15) days after receipt of written notice of the event, provide a written notice to all interested parties setting forth with specificity, the issues to be resolved as well as a time for hearing, not to exceed forty-five (45) days.
+At such hearing, the affected parties have the right to present oral or written testimony to all people interested therein as determined by the Tribal Gaming Commission. - 4.22.4 Examiner The Tribal Gaming Commission shall act as examiner for the purpose of holding any hearing, or the Tribal Gaming Commission may appoint a Person qualified in the law or possessing knowledge or expertise in the subject matter of the hearing to act as examiner for the purpose of holding any hearing.
+Any such appointment shall constitute a delegation to such examiner of the powers of the Tribal Gaming Commission under this Code with respect to any such hearing. - 4.22.5 Decision The Examiner shall render a written opinion within ten (10) days of the hearing, a copy of which shall be mailed to the address of record of all interested parties. - 4.22.6 Appeals Affected parties may appeal a Tribal Gaming Commission determination by filing a written appeal to the Executive Council within ten (10) days of the Examiner's final decision.